camille-walters/TeamCanadaScenarioSprint/README.md

   - Uses a Particle System.
 The particles are made up of P3DPaintSpheres (from PaintIn3D).
 One particle applies the colour, and the other applies the finish (more information about this in the following bullet point).

-- To be able to paint, the material must have a P3DPaintable component.
+- To be able to paint, the gameobject with the mesh renderer must have a P3DPaintable component and have a material with the "Paint in 3D/..." shader.
+It also needs to have a convex mesh collider.
 Then, for each texture. there must be a P3DPaintableTexture assigned to each shader slot.
 We have materials assigned to the following shader slots:

   - _MainTex